Kostr/UEFI-Lessons/Lessons/Lesson_28/README.md

 Main ACPI tables:
-        FACP table is placed at address 7B7A000 with length 0x74 APIC table is placed at address 7B79000 with length 0x78 HPET table is placed at address 7B78000 with length 0x38 BGRT table is placed at address 7B77000 with length 0x38
+        FACP table is placed at address 7B7A000 with length 0x74 DSDT table is placed at address 7B7B000 with length 0x140B FACS table is placed at address 7BDD000 with length 0x40 APIC table is placed at address 7B79000 with length 0x78 HPET table is placed at address 7B78000 with length 0x38 BGRT table is placed at address 7B77000 with length 0x38